UGI Corp CEO Roger Perreault B - GuruFocus.com

 On May 24, 2023, Roger Perreault, President and CEO of UGI Corp (UGI, Financial), purchased 3,565 shares of the company's stock.
-This move has sparked interest among investors, prompting a closer look at the insider trading activity and the relationship with the stock price.
+This move has sparked interest among investors, prompting a closer look at the insider buying activity and its relationship with the stock price.

 Who is Roger Perreault?